 This report aims to provide insights to local leaders on how the rapidly changing economy is reshaping communities’ distinct advantages and opportunities.
 Because this plays out differently depending on the unique mix of industries in each city—and the implicit capabilities they depend on—each community needs to chart its own tailored strategies toward growth.
 We propose a framework for regions to grow good jobs through capability-based industrial development strategies where firms specify the inputs they need to be productive and cities become more resilient and attractive as they invest in those inputs.

-Project Manager and Research Analyst - Global Economy and Development
+Project Manager and Research Analyst - Global Economy and Development, Center for Sustainable Development

 Advisor - Workforce of the Future initiative at Brookings